rocky-linux/documentation/docs/books/nvchad/nvchad_ui/plugins_manager.md

 ## Updating Plugins

 Once the plugins are installed and configured they are managed independently by _lazy.nvim_.
-To check for updates, just open the manager and type ++C++. _Lazy_ will check the repositories of the installed plugins (_git fetch_) and then it will present us with a list of updatable plugins that, once checked, can be updated all in one go with ++U++ or individually after selecting them with ++u++.
+To check for updates, just open the manager and type ++"C"++. _Lazy_ will check the repositories of the installed plugins (_git fetch_) and then it will present us with a list of updatable plugins that, once checked, can be updated all in one go with ++"U"++ or individually after selecting them with ++"u"++.

 ![Lazy Check](../images/lazy_check.png)